KelanuRanganath/Engineering240/README.md

 | -s | search sub-directories for CSV files (automatically uses default values) | ./Main -s                                             |
 | -d | use default values, can be combined with -m                              | ./Main -d data.csv                                    |

+flags weren't working so they aren't in the sc for now

 The slope deviation calculates the perecnt difference in the slope change from the slope of the initial data point, this value is needed to calculate the linear portion of the data.